Nursing

 Industry Outlook and Pay for Nurses

-The Bureau of Labor Statistics also reports that demand for nurses is expected to steadily increase 6 percent by 2031, which is as fast as the national average for all occupations.
+The Bureau of Labor Statistics also reports that demand for nurses is expected to steadily increase 6 percent by 2032, which is slightly faster growth than the national average of all careers.

 Become a Nurse Today!